-- To instruct graduate veterinarians in the science and practice of veterinary clinical pathology and its supporting disciplines - To provide graduate veterinarians with the opportunity to pursue a career in teaching, research, diagnostic, industrial or regulatory/governmental practice of veterinary clinical pathology - > To advance veterinary clinical pathology through promotion of research and publications
+- To instruct veterinarians in the science and practice of veterinary clinical pathology and its supporting disciplines - To provide veterinarians with the opportunity to pursue a career in teaching, research, diagnostic, industrial or regulatory/governmental practice of veterinary clinical pathology - To advance veterinary clinical pathology through promotion of research and publications - To promote aptitude and proficiency in veterinary clinical pathology.

-4.4 General Programme Outline
+4.4 Outline

-Specific topics to be covered in the training include the 4 core disciplines general clinical pathology, haematology, cytology and clinical biochemistry, primarily for companion animals, large animals, and laboratory animals, but also for exotic animals, birds, and fish.
+Training should be delivered in the disciplines of general clinical pathology, haematology, cytology and clinical biochemistry, primarily for companion animals, large animals, and laboratory animals, but also for exotic animals, birds and fish.